basementscripts/healthcheck-middleware/README.md

 Node.js Express Middleware for healthcheck

 A heathcheck can be a valuable tool in the arsenal of disaster recovery and overall performance.
-A typical healthcheck is a simple `"Ok"` response from a `REST` endpoint.
+A typical healthcheck is a simple status code `200` `"Ok"` response from a `REST` endpoint.

 Todays infrastructure, microservices or applications (e.g. Lerna) exsisting of a bundle of microservices, provide a challenge to proper monitoring of services.
 With that being said, a simple `"Ok"` means nothing other that the app is standing with a reachable point.
 In an express app, that is not difficult to achieve.